reframejs/reframe/helpers/wildcard-api/readme.md

 ~~~

 You define functions on the server and Wildcard makes them callable in the browser.
-(Behind the curtain, Wildcard does HTTP requests and JSON serialization.)
+(Behind the curtain, Wildcard makes an HTTP request and serializes with JSON.)

-Thus creating a new API endpoint is as easy as creating a new function.
+Creating a new API endpoint is as easy as creating a new function.

-Wildcard introduces a profound paradigm shift.
+Wildcard is ideal for rapid prototyping and quickly delivering an MVP and iterating on it.
-The overview shows why.
+And, depending on the requirements, it can lead to improved productivity for large scale applications as well.

 #### Contents